marcinhlybin/ruby-programming/design-patterns-in-ruby/README.md

 - Chapter 13: Picking the right class with a Factory
 - Chapter 14: Easier object construction with the Builder
 - Chapter 15: Assembling your system with the Interpreter

+# PART III: Patterns for Ruby

+- Chapter 16: Opening up your system with Domain-Specific Languages